Organic Vegetable Production

 The goal of soil fertility management is to maintain or improve the condition of the soil and minimize soil erosion.
 This is done by using sound crop rotations, green manures and cover crops, plant and animal matter, and fertilizers or soil amendments allowable according to the National List.
 Soil testing should be used to determine pH and levels of phosphorus, potassium, calcium, and magnesium.
 Penn State soil test kits are available through local extension offices or from the Agricultural Analytical Services Laboratory.
 Kits can also be obtained from other soil testing laboratories.
 The nutrient levels in the soil will indicate the amount of additional nutrients needed for optimal vegetable crop growth and development.

 Plant and Animal Materials

-Uncomposted plant materials can also be used in certified organic production.
+Uncomposted plant materials can also be used as needed in certified organic production.

-- on fields with crops not to be consumed by humans
+- On fields with crops not to be consumed by humans.

 Using municipal sewage sludge is prohibited in certified organic production.

 Fertilizers and Soil Amendments